 Accepting an offer at the door from an energy marketer can be costly.

-Learn more about energy choice by reviewing OCC’s Energy Choice 101 fact sheet. http://www.occ.ohio.gov/factsheet/energy-choice-101.
+Learn more about energy choice by reviewing OCC’s How to Make Wise Energy Choices fact sheet. https://www.occ.ohio.gov/factsheet/wise-energy-choices.
 See below for more tips about energy marketers.

 Want to be left alone?

 You don’t have to open your home’s front door when energy marketers come knocking.
 And you have the right to contact your electric and gas utilities to stop them from sharing your personal information with energy marketers.

 Consumers should use caution when confronted with door-to-door sales of energy.
 Your best option may be to block the knock, by not answering your door.
 Decisions about buying energy are complex and best made after careful research of information not immediately available with a marketer at your door.
 Do NOT provide a copy of your utility bill or share any personal identifying information with an energy marketer at your door.
 Unfortunately, there have been instances where deceptive marketers have used consumers’ information to enroll them in an energy contract without their permission.

 Ohio Administrative Code sections 4901:1-21-06(D)(1)(j) and 4901:1-29-05(E)(3) require a marketer to leave the premises of a customer when requested to do so by the customer.

 NOPEC’s Do Not Knock registry (available in certain communities) helps keep door-to-door solicitors away.
 View this NOPEC web page for information about Do Not Knock: https://www.nopec.org/residents/do-not-knock/ .
 Your local government may have additional information about no-soliciting signage or programs to limit door-to-door sales in your community.